-Interest rates and inflation can impact the value of the investment assets we hold to meet our obligations, as well as the value of the obligations themselves, impacting profitability.
+Interest rates and inflation can affect the value of the investment assets we hold to meet our obligations, as well as the value of the obligations themselves.
+These factors have an impact on profitability.

 Currency

 Fluctuations in exchange rates can vary both the value and income from investment assets denominated in foreign currencies, as well as the sterling profits and value of our overseas businesses.